J3.x:Getting Started with Templates

-You can use the filter drop downs on the left or the filter search to limit the number of templates shown in the list of templates.
+You can use the filter drop-downs on the top or the filter search to limit the number of templates shown in the list of templates.
 Other options are:

-- edit - edit the pages a template is shown on (see below)
+- edit - edit the options and Menu Assignment a template is shown on (see below)

-- delete - delete a template (must not be default template)
+- delete - delete a template style (must not be default template style)

-Assigning more than one template for the Front-end
+Assigning more than one template style for the frontend

 Template manager method

 Click on: Extensions → Template Manager